 One area in particular that is often overlooked is maintenance and repair costs which carry a high degree of importance and need to be clarified thoroughly in the contract since the maintenance of the building affects the operation of a business substantially.
 Furthermore, a landlord would set out some additional expenses by using technical terminology such as “additional rent” and “operating costs” which would typically favor them in a commercial lease agreement.
 The scope of these costs must be understood carefully in order to avoid unexpected additional charges in the future.

-At Juriscorp Law Offices, we’re here to help make legal matters easier to understand and manage.
-If you have a question about your commercial lease agreement, give us a call and our experienced team of lawyers at Juriscorp Law Offices would be happy to assist you.
+At Juriscorp Law, we’re here to help make legal matters easier to understand and manage.
+If you have a question about your commercial lease agreement, give us a call and our experienced team of lawyers at Juriscorp Law would be happy to assist you.